ahlisbon/CJKmaterialProcessing/README.md

 You have 6 data fields to fill out in the GUI that affect how the script will function.

 ### File Name Prefixes
+You can rename your files to whatever you like.
+However for data to be pasted correctly, the script needs to know which type of spreadsheet you are using.
+If you are preparing different books for purchase, make sure all your spreadsheets start with the same prefix, such as:
+- Collection Development - 2022-23
+- Collection Development - Rare Korean Books

+Other things to be aware of regarding naming conventions:
+- Do not use the same prefix for different types of sheets.
+- Avoid having two sheets open at once.

+### FirstSearch URL for Your Institution
+In order to pull data like an OCLC#, ISBN#, or Title to search FirstSearch, you need to provide the script with a URL that can load FirstSearch

+- Do NOT log into FirstSearch and copy that URL, it will not work.
+- Identify they URL your institution uses to access FirstSearch.
+Whatever link you are using to open FirstSearch, copy that link and paste it here.

+### Use Check Mode
+Before pasting data to your spreadhseet, a window will appear for you to review the bibliographic data.

+### Wait longer for Websites to Load
+IF you are using a slower connection speed, you can increase the time the script will wait to load.
+The default, 1, equals 3 seconds.
+2 and 3 are multiplies so the script will wait 6 or 9 seconds respectively.

 ## 📃 Using Slips